Potato Bell Pepper Stir Fry | Aloo Capsicum Curry

 What kind of Potatoes to use -

 I love using Russet potatoes to make any kind of stir fry / dry saute Curry.
-Russet potatoes hold the shape much better without getting mushy or powdery.
+Russet potatoes hold their shape much better without getting mushy or powdery.
 I also like using baby potatoes at times when I have them available.
 Red potatoes also would work pretty well in the recipe.

 Preparation time - 10 minutes